Strategy 4 Saturday Blog (<4 minute read)

 When companies respond, change happens and it happens quickly.
 The momentum starts to impact everyone on the team in the right direction.

 Yet, there are other times when people don’t want to change.
 It becomes self-evident.
 And you don’t have to wait 3 to 6 months to figure it out.
-They simply don’t do the weekly sprints and you learn in weeks not months, they have not bought in.
+They simply don’t do the weekly sprints and you learn in weeks not months.
+They have not bought in.
 They have agreed; but find a way to be too busy.
 They are the ones with excuses.

 The Tough Conversations